Car Rental in Tbilisi (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, thoroughly document any existing damage with photos, verify insurance coverage details, and confirm the fuel policy (typically full-to-full) to avoid disputes at return.
+Before driving off, thoroughly document any existing damage with photos, verify insurance coverage details, and confirm the fuel policy (full-to-full is standard).
+Check that GPS or navigation is included or plan to use offline maps.

-Rush hour traffic (typically 8-10 AM and 6-8 PM) creates significant congestion on main arteries and bridges crossing the Mtkvari River - plan extra travel time during these periods.
+Rush hour traffic (typically 8-10 AM and 6-8 PM) creates severe congestion on main routes, on Rustaveli Avenue and bridges crossing the Mtkvari River - allow extra travel time during these periods.

-Winter weather can bring snow and ice to Tbilisi's hilly streets, making driving hazardous - check current road conditions and consider alternative transportation during severe weather.
+Winter conditions (December-February) can bring snow and ice to Tbilisi's hilly streets, making steep roads hazardous - check weather conditions and consider alternative transportation during severe weather.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners